Julie-Montague/GEO_CROPMAPPING_CHALLENGE/README.md

 ### 2. TRANSFORMATION
   #### 2.1 CLEANSING
   - Drop duplicates
-  - Drop coordinate columns as these columns are masked on the test data thus may not bave relevant modelling information
+  - Drop coordinate columns as these columns are masked on the test data thus may not have relevant modelling information

   #### 2.2 AGGREGATION
    - s1_columns : `[['VH', 'VV','orbit', 'polarization', 'rel_orbit', 'region', 'month']`